WatheqAlshowaiter/filament-sticky-table-header/README.md

 ✅ Supports Filament versions: 4.x and 3.x.

-✅ Fully automated tested with PHPUnit with 100% code coverage.
+✅ Fully tested with PHPUnit with 100% code coverage.

 ✅ Full GitHub Action CI pipeline to format code and test against Filament versions: 4.x and 3.x.